DorielRivalet/MHFZ_Overlay/README.md

 ![System Tray options](./demo/systemtray.png)

-**It's recommended to start the overlay when you are done loading into Mezeporta.**
+### Quick Troubleshooting

-If the overlay doesn't seem to load values properly, restart it.
+- If the overlay doesn't seem to load values properly, restart it.
 If that didn't fix the issue, [please send information here](https://github.com/DorielRivalet/mhfz-overlay/issues).

-Additionally, if information from the overlay is wrong or inaccurate (e.g. monster parts labels), feel free to send an issue.
+- Additionally, if information from the overlay is wrong or inaccurate (e.g. monster parts labels), feel free to send an issue.

-If the monster HP shown is less than what its actual values should be, restart both the game and the overlay.
+- If the monster HP shown is less than what its actual values should be, restart both the game and the overlay.
 If the HP shows 0/1 then change area for it to load.
 If issue still occurs, disable Effective HP, otherwise send a bug report if there isn't already one.

+- If you want the overlay to use the least memory possible, you can decide to not open the configuration window.
+If you want to change settings, then open the configuration window, edit settings, click save and restart the overlay.

+- Fully reinstalling the game or .NET dependencies may fix some bugs.

+- Press `Alt+Enter` twice if your screen resolution got lowered.

+- If the HP shows 0/1 then change area for it to load.

 ## Features